-Materials downloaded from the internet must be referenced to and appear in the list of references in the same way as other references.
-In addition to this, the date on which the material was downloaded should also be given and the url (the internet-address).
-If the url is very long, consider whether it is possible to find the source with just the start of the url and the title of the material.
+Material downloaded from the internet must be referred to and appear in the list of references in the same way as other references.
+However, with online sources, a URL (the internet-address) must also be provided.
+APA does not require a retrieval date unless the source is unstable.
+That is, the date on which the unstable material was downloaded.
+If the URL is very long, consider whether it is possible to find the source with just the start of the URL.